SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/jfrog-xray.md

 1. In Sumo Logic, select **Manage Data** > **Collection** > **Collection**.
 1. On the Collectors page, click **Add Source** next to a Hosted Collector.
 1. Search for and select the **JFrog Xray** icon.
-1. Enter a **Name** to display for the Source in the Sumo Logic web application.
+1. Enter a **Name** to display for the Source in Sumo Logic.
 The description is optional.
 1. (Optional) For **Source Category**, enter any string to tag the output collected from the Source.
 Category metadata is stored in a searchable field called `_sourceCategory`.
 1. (Optional) **Fields**.
 Click the **+Add Field** link to define the fields you want to associate.
 Each field needs a name (key) and value.
    * ![green check circle.png](/img/reuse/green-check-circle.png) A green circle with a check mark is shown when the field exists in the Fields table schema.